 #EXTINF:10, no desc scte35-audio=69000-video=700000-154080970.ts?hls_minimum_fragment_length=10 #EXTINF:10, no desc scte35-audio=69000-video=700000-154080971.ts?hls_minimum_fragment_length=10 #EXTINF:10, no desc scte35-audio=69000-video=700000-154080972.ts?hls_minimum_fragment_length=10 #EXT-X-DATERANGE:ID="2004",START-DATE="2018-10-29T10:42:00Z",PLANNED-DURATION=24,SCTE35-OUT=0xFC302100000000000000FFF01005000007D47FEF7F7E0020F580C000000000004F1B1A5F #EXT-X-CUE-OUT:24 #EXT-X-PROGRAM-DATE-TIME:2018-10-29T10:42:00Z #EXTINF:10, no desc scte35-audio=69000-video=700000-154080973.ts?hls_minimum_fragment_length=10 #EXTINF:14, no desc scte35-audio=69000-video=700000-154080974.ts?hls_minimum_fragment_length=10 #EXT-X-CUE-IN #EXT-X-PROGRAM-DATE-TIME:2018-10-29T10:42:24Z #EXTINF:6, no desc scte35-audio=69000-video=700000-154080975.ts?hls_minimum_fragment_length=10 #EXTINF:10, no desc scte35-audio=69000-video=700000-154080976.ts?hls_minimum_fragment_length=10

-of this is that the presentation remains backwards compatible with any device
+The advantage of this is that the presentation remains backwards compatible with

-previously capable of playing this stream (if the player on such a devices
+any device previously capable of playing this stream (if the player on such a

 The SCTE 35 markers are carried in DASH Event Messages.
 The